 Pecan Planting Guide: Location and Preparation

 Pruning the tree and the roots before planting will encourage strong growth and make pecan tree care much easier.
-Cut off the top 1/3 to 1/2 of the tree and all of the side branches to allow strong roots to develop before they have to support top growth.
-Don’t allow side branches any lower than five feet from the ground.
+Cut off the top one-third to one-half of the tree and all of the side branches to allow strong roots to develop before they have to support top growth.
+Don’t allow side branches any lower than 5 feet from the ground.
 This makes it easier to maintain the lawn or ground cover under the tree and prevents low-hanging branches from becoming obstructions.

 Bare root trees that feel dry and brittle should be soaked in a bucket of water for several hours before planting.
 The taproot of a container grown pecan tree needs special attention before planting.
 The long taproot usually grows in a circle around the bottom of the pot, and it should be straightened before the tree is planted.
 If this isn’t possible, cut off the lower part of the taproot.
 Remove all damaged and broken roots.